 Do not withhold food from your cat, as this can cause the body to fail to heal itself and prevent the digestive tract from returning to equilibrium.

 Vets do not generally recommend anti-diarrheal medications in cats without veterinary supervision.
-This is because cat parents are uneducated and do not have the tools to safely dose medicines for cats, and providing your cat with human-grade medication can be dangerous.
+This is because cat parents are do not have the tools and knowledge to safely dose medicines for cats, and providing your cat with human-grade medication can be dangerous.

 However, in particularly dire situations, be sure to check the ingredients, though.
 Many former kaolin-pectin medication brands, such as Kaopectate, are now made with other ingredients that are not safe for cats.